stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 \mathbf{x}_{k+1} = \mathbf{x}_k - \frac{(\Delta t)^2}{m + h\Delta t} \nabla f(\mathbf{x}_k) + \frac{m}{m+h\Delta t}(\mathbf{x}_k - \mathbf{x}_{k-1})
 $$

-which is the momentum step.
+which is the "momentum" step from Eq. \eqref{eq:cm}.

 So if gradient descent approximates the path of a massless particle moving down a hillside, gradient descent with *momentum* approximates a large heavy ball rolling down hill.

-(And in fact, gradient descent with momentum is often called the "heavy ball" method, attributed to Polyak (1964).)
+(And in fact, it's often referred to as Polyak's "heavy ball method".)

+I hope this post has been interesting and/or useful to you.
+I'll end with posting the code for the experiment.
+[Feedback always welcome](https://twitter.com/thestevemo).